stele95/AMD-Single-GPU-Passthrough/README.md

       ![Screenshot from 2022-05-21 17-32-27](https://user-images.githubusercontent.com/32335484/169829829-476fd7c4-fa7e-43f5-b0ee-de57a5d0e833.png)

     </details>

+* If installing Windows 11, remove network adapter from VM (NIC :xx:xx:xx) or disconnect from the internet on your host OS before starting the installation because windows 11 setup forces you to log in with a microsoft account.
+Continue to installing.
+When the installation is finished and you get to the "Connect to a network" screen when setting up windows for the first time, do the following steps:
+    - press Shift + F10 to opet cmd
+    - you might have to click on the cmd window if it doesn't get focused automatically
+    - ``cd oobe``
+    - type in ``BypassNRO.cmd`` and press enter

+    This will restart your PC and you should see the "I don't have internet" button once you get to the "Connect to a network" screen and you should be able to setup a local account like this

 * After the installation, boot into Windows and install all virtio drivers from the device manager.
 You can get drivers from virtio-win.iso.
 Just load all drivers from virtio-win.iso through ```Add driver``` option in Device Manager